AtlasPilotPuppy/dedup/README.md

 ### Usage

 The application will automatically create a default configuration file if one doesn't exist.
 Options specified on the command line will always take precedence over the configuration file.

+If you specify a custom configuration file with `--config-file`, the default `.deduprc` file will be ignored, and no default file will be created if it doesn't exist.

 ## Contributing